Alternate format: Implementation guidance: email domain protection (ITSP.40.065 v1.1) (PDF, 773 KB)

-Third party infrastructure is typically authorized by using a specific selector that identifies the key used by the sender.
-In some cases, the third party may manage the keys and provide you with the public key and selector to be used.
-Alternatively, the third party may provide you with a DNS location that is to be published as a CNAME record and that points to a DKIM record maintained by the third party.
+Third-party infrastructure is typically authorized by using a specific selector associated with the key pair used by the sender.
+In some cases, the third party may manage the keys and provide you with the public key and selector to be used in a corresponding DKIM DNS record.
+Alternatively, the third party may provide you with a DNS location that you publish as a CNAME record in your domain and that points to a DKIM record maintained by the third party.

 Some third-party senders will rotate DKIM keys managed by them automatically, while others require an intervention from the system owner to initiate the rotation.

-DMARC records are TXT records created at the _dmarclocation below the protected domain (i.e. _dmarc.domain.test).
+DMARC records are TXT records created at the _dmarc location below the associated domain (i.e. _dmarc.domain.example).

 DMARC record elements must be separated by semicolons.
 Table 3 lists the typical elements of a DMARC record.